gbgbgb8/squishmallowmadness/readme.md

 ### Game Elements

-1. **Hero (Player Character)**: A Squishmallow represented by a pink rectangle (60x60 pixels) that can move left, right, and jump.
-The hero rotates while moving, adding a playful touch to the character's movement.
+1. **Hero (Player Character)**: A cute pink puppy Squishmallow represented by an SVG image (60x60 pixels) that can move left, right, and jump.
+The hero animates while moving, adding a playful touch to the character's movement.

-2. **Villain**: A mug of hot cocoa represented by a brown rectangle (60x80 pixels) that moves autonomously and poses a threat to the player and villagers.
-The villain wobbles as it moves, creating a dynamic and menacing presence.
+2. **Villain**: A menacing mug of hot cocoa represented by an SVG image (80x100 pixels) that moves autonomously and poses a threat to the player.
+The villain has glowing eyes and moves erratically around the screen.

 3. **Platforms**: Graham cracker-themed platforms (using the 'ground' sprite) for the player to navigate.
 There are currently four platforms strategically placed in the game world.

-4. **Marshmallow Villagers**: Small white circles (10 pixels in radius) scattered throughout the level.
-There are 12 villagers in the current implementation.

-5. **Candy Cane Power-ups**: Red rectangles (10x30 pixels) that the player can collect.
-There are 5 candy canes in the current implementation.
-(Functionality to be implemented in future updates)
+4. **Candies**: Star-shaped collectibles that the player can gather to increase their score.
+There are 12 candies initially placed in the game.

-6. **Hot Cocoa Drips**: Occasional brown circles (5 pixels in radius) that drop from the villain, adding to the hazardous environment.
+5. **Hot Cocoa Drips**: Occasional brown circles (5 pixels in radius) that drop from the villain, adding to the hazardous environment.
 These drips disappear upon contact with platforms.

 ### Game Mechanics

 - **Physics**: The game uses Phaser's Arcade Physics system, with gravity set to 300.
-- **Collisions**: Collisions are implemented between the player, villain, villagers, candy canes, and platforms.
+- **Collisions**: Collisions are implemented between the player, villain, candies, and platforms.
-- **Villain Movement**: The hot cocoa villain moves autonomously with random initial velocity and bounces off the game boundaries.
+- **Villain Movement**: The hot cocoa villain moves autonomously with random velocity and bounces off the game boundaries.
-- **Hero Movement**: The player can move left and right, jump when touching the ground, and rotates while moving for added visual interest.
+- **Hero Movement**: The player can move left and right, jump when touching the ground, and animates while moving for added visual interest.
+- **Scoring System**: Players earn 10 points for each candy collected.
+- **Level Progression**: When all candies are collected, they respawn and an additional villain is added to increase difficulty.

 ### Controls